lcarneirofb/DIO-DotNET-CSharp/README.md

 # DIO-DotNET-CSharp
-Repository that will be used for learning purposes of .Net and C# during a bootcamp at DIO and LocalizaLabs
+Repository used for learning process of .Net and C# during bootcamp by DIO and LocalizaLabs